Apicomplexan life cycle: Infectious stages

 A trophozoite (G. trophē, nourishment + zōon, animal) is the activated, intracellular feeding stage in the apicomplexan life cycle.
 After gorging itself on its host, the trophozoite undergoes schizogony and develops into a schizont, later releasing merozoites.

 A hypnozoite (G. hypnos, sleep + zōon, animal) is a quiescent parasite stage that is best known for its "... probable association with latency and relapse in human malarial infections caused by Plasmodium ovale and P. vivax".
 Hypnozoites are directly sporozoite-derived.

 A bradyzoite (G. bradys, slow + zōon, animal) is a sessile, slow-growing form of zoonotic microorganisms such as Toxoplasma gondii, among others responsible for parasitic infections.
 In chronic (latent) toxoplasmosis, bradyzoites microscopically present as clusters enclosed by an irregular crescent-shaped wall (cysts) in infected muscle and brain tissues.
 Also known as a bradyzoic merozoite.

 A tachyzoite (G. tachys, fast + zōon, animal), contrasting with a bradyzoite, is a form typified by rapid growth and replication.
 Tachyzoites are the motile forms of those coccidians which form tissue pseudocysts, such as Toxoplasma and Sarcocystis.
 Typically infecting cellular vacuoles, tachyzoites divide by endodyogeny and endopolygeny.
 Also known as a tachyzoic merozoite (same journal reference as for "bradyzoic merozoite", above).

 An oocyst (G. ōon, egg + kystis, bladder) is a hardy, thick-walled spore, able to survive for lengthy periods outside a host.
 The zygote develops within the spore, which acts to protect it during transfer to new hosts.
 Organisms that create oocysts include Eimeria, Isospora, Cryptosporidium, and Toxoplasma.

+Genome size

+The dynamics of gene loss was studied in 41 apicomplexan genomes.
+Loss of genes employed in amino acid metabolism and steroid biosynthesis could be explained by metabolic redundancy with the host.
+Also, DNA repair genes tend to be lost by apicomplexans with reduced proteome size, probably reflecting a reduced need for DNA repair of genomes with smaller information content.
+Reduced DNA repair may help explain the elevated mutation rates in pathogens with reduced genome size.